Montani Semper Liberi

 We were beside ourselves when we found out that the Department of Arts, Culture, and History chose our bid for their 2019-2020 calendar.
 The next big shock came less than a year later when we were contracted to manage the design and formatting of the agency’s biannual magazine, Details.
 To do what we do for our home state is pretty stellar.

-Details Magazine: Historic Preservation in the Mountain State
+Historic Preservation In the Mountain State

 The Department of Arts, Culture, and History once had a periodic publication dubbed Details.
 This magazine served as a platform to announce projects, accomplishments, and other vital information.
 Unfortunately, years had passed without a new edition until WVDAH decided to release a request for proposal (RFP) in hopes of contracting an agency to handle the design and formatting of Details for the length of one-year (two editions).